Appdynamics/websphere-message-broker-extension/README.md

  1. On the WebSphere Message Broker

-    To get resource statistics from the broker, enable the statistics on WMB (WebSphere Message Broker) first.
-To enable the statistics you will have to run "mqsichangeresourcestats" by running it in IBM Integration Console (in WMB 9.0) or  IBM WMB Command Console (in previous versions).
+    To get resource statistics from the broker, enable the resource statistics on WMB (WebSphere Message Broker) first.
+There are two ways that you can enable statistics .

+       a.
+You can run "mqsichangeresourcestats" by running it in IBM Integration Console (in WMB 9.0) or  IBM WMB Command Console (in previous versions).
     A sample command can be

         ```
             mqsichangeresourcestats BrokerA -c active -e default